 The kid, in turn, interpreted that red bit rather literally at some point.

 Something I did as a kid that I didn’t realize was weird until years later.

-So, on the spot and not knowing what else to ask for, I just asked Santa for “a good time,” which I had no idea of the connotations of at the time.
+I feel put on the spot, and not knowing what else to ask for, I just asked Santa for “a good time.”
+He gave me a blank look followed by a nervous chuckle.
+I didn't know the connotations of that saying at the time.

-I knew a gentleman who was a Santa in our local mall for years.
-He had a real beard so he was paid more.
+I knew a gentleman who was a Santa at our local mall for years.
+He had an authentic, full white beard, so he was paid more.
+Real jolly looking fellow.

 I guess this kid picked up on it and got upset and said all he had wanted for Christmas was to have a good conversation with the real Santa, and that my friend was clearly an imposter.

 So a few debates later with the kid's parents, and the janitor, who was much more Santa-esque in stature, got dressed up in a spare suit they had and the kid was satisfied.

 29. How the zombie apocalypse begins